 Fraud Tips from the FBI

-The FBI has a webpage to help seniors and their families avoid this terrible type of fraud.
+The FBI has a webpage for senior safety and their families avoid this terrible type of elder fraud.
 Some common reasons that seniors are targeted are:

 “Senior citizens are most likely to have a “nest egg,” to own their home, and/or to have excellent credit—all of which make them attractive to con artists.